filakhtov/gentoo-use-docs/sys-apps/systemd.md

 It is safe to disable this flag.

-### hostnamed-fallback
-Enable support for `systemd-networkd` and `systemd-hostnamed` to run without the PolKit daemon using the `dbus-broker.service` as a fallback service.

-This flag should normally be disabled, unless there is a need to run networkd/hostnamed outside of the PolKit infrastructure.

 ### http
 Passes the `-Dmicrohttpd=true` option to the Meson build script.
 This builds and installs a `systemd-remote-journal` - a server (receiving) part of a remote journalling support.
 A `ssl` flag has to be enabled too in order to support an HTTPS protocol.